gvwilson/sdxpy/src/pack/index.md

 no matter how large a minor version number becomes, it never spills over into the major version number.

-It isn't hard to write a few simple comparisons for semantic version identifiers, but getting all the cases right is almost as tricky as handling dates and times correctly.
+It isn't hard to compare simple semantic version identifiers, but handling [the whole standard][semver_spec] is almost as tricky as handling dates and times correctly.
 Our examples therefore number versions with plain integers;
 we recommend the [semantic-version][py_semver] package for working with the real thing.